 Customers have come to expect more out of companies, but who can blame them?
 We’ve all had customer experiences that range from outstanding to infuriating.
 It’s put more pressure on companies to find a balance between the experience they want to offer and limited internal resources and other priorities – especially when the well-known customer-centric companies are the ones reaping the rewards.

 In this article, we’ll explore:

-- The importance of customer experience
+- Examples of good customer experience

 - Customer experience management

-- Measuring customer experience
+- Frequently asked questions on customer experience

 What is customer experience?

 Customer experience (CX) is everything related to a business that affects a customer’s perception and feelings about it.

 “Customer experience is the sum of all the interactions that a customer has with an organisation over the life of the relationship with that company or with that brand.”
 Annette Franz, Founder and CEO of CX Journey